-Candidates for the academic teaching major in the higher attractions are sciences must meet the general requirements of fourteen units of natural science in the lower division including Biology 10A-10B, unless taken in high school.
+Candidates for the academic teaching major in the field of general sciences must meet the general requirements of fourteen units of natural science in the lower division including Biological Science 10A-10B, unless taken in high school.
 The remaining units to complete the major must be chosen so as to include a year course in a biological science unless Biological Science 10A-10B is taken in college, a year course in physics and a concentration of twelve units, at least six of which are upper division, in one major subject (botany, chemistry, physics, zoology).

 Candidates for an academic teaching major in the field of the social sciences must meet the general requirements of fourteen units of social science in the lower division including Geography 2 and Social Science 1.

-The remaining twenty units must be chosen so as to include a year concentration of twelve units, at least six of which are upper division and a in one major subject (economics, geography, history, political science).
-The following courses in economics may not be applied to the teaching major in social science: 14A-14B, 18A-18B, 24A-24B, 25A, 25B, 125A-125B, 140, 160A-160B, 161, 162, 163, 164.
+The remaining twenty units must be chosen so as to include a year course of six units in history in either the lower or upper division and a concentration of twelve units, at least six of which are upper division, in one major subject (economics, geography, history, political science).
+The following courses in economics may not be applied to the teaching major in social science: 14A-14B, 18A-18B, 125A-125B, 140, 160A-160B, 161, 162, 163, 164, 165.